GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Introduction

-Methods based on local user interest representations have reached a bottleneck in personalized recommendation.
-Therefore, graph neural network-based recommendations have emerged, enhancing news data by incorporating external knowledge graphs to capture implicit interests.
-For example, KIM~\citep{qi2021personalized} utilizing knowledge graphs to improve the knowledge-aware representations of a user’s clicked news and the candidate news.
+Methods based on local user interest have quickly reached a bottleneck in news recommendation, prompting the adoption of GNNs.
+These enhance recommendations by using external knowledge graphs to capture implicit interests.
+For instance, KIM~\citep{qi2021personalized} employs knowledge graphs to enrich representations of user history click news and candidate news.

-Nonetheless, these methods struggle to make collaborative recommendations through the interests of similar users, thus failing to capture some common interest characteristics among global users.
-Recent work on graph neural networks has concentrated on constructing local subgraph based on all users click sequence global graph such as figure \ref{Fig:intro1-long}, GLORY~\citep{yang2023going} build an overall click global graph using the click information from all users, and obtain a global view of news click to enhance the recommendation.
-However, the common strategy for global graphs is to construct local graphs for individual users and distill information through various graph neural networks~\cite{velickovic2017graph,chen2020simple,li2015gated} which constrains modeling the short-range interactions among clicked news.
-Thus, these methods have difficulty capturing high-dimensional collaborative information on a global interest graph, thereby overlooking potential underlying interest connections.
+However, these methods inadequately capture common interest features for collaborative recommendations among similar users.
+Recent GNN research focuses on building local subgraphs from a global click graph based on all users' click sequences, as shown in Figure \ref{Fig:intro1-long}.
+GLORY~\citep{yang2023going} builds a global click graph from all users' click sequences to provide a global-view enhancing recommendations.
+Commonly, local graphs are constructed for individual users and analyzed with various GNNs~\cite{velickovic2017graph,chen2020simple,li2015gated}, but this approach incurs significant computational costs when modeling far-reaching linkage between two distant nodes in global click graph.

-We have investigated the barriers to the full utilization of the global graph.
-Firstly, the process of distilling information from the complete graph, based on users' click history, often results in a graph that is excessively large, typically incurring significant efficiency costs in terms of memory and computational speed.
-Secondly, graph neural networks~\cite{velickovic2017graph,chen2020simple,li2015gated}, which utilize subgraphs based on short-range hop neighbors, exhibit limited expressive capabilities and struggle to capture long-chain information.
-This limitation makes it challenging to effectively distill information from the entire graph based on the current user's activities.
+It is well understood that two key barriers of computational complexity problem obstruct the full exploitation of the global click graph.
+Firstly, the process of distilling information from the global graph, based on all users' click history, often yields a graph that is excessively large, typically incurring significant efficiency costs in terms of memory and computational speed.
+Secondly, GNNs~\cite{velickovic2017graph,chen2020simple,li2015gated}, which utilize subgraphs restrict short-range hop neighbors, exhibit limited expressive capabilities and face difficulties in capturing long chain interest.
+This limitation makes it challenging to effectively distill long chain interest from global click graph.

+Inspired by metapath~\citep{fan2019metapath} from heterogeneous graph, we attempt to capture far-reaching linkage in the global click graph, thereby constructing the most valuable long chain for a user's each clicked news.
+We propose long chain selection algorithm and interest encoder to distill long chain interest from the global click graph.
+A gated network integrates these with neighbor interest for a collaborative interest representation, which is merged with local category enhanced news interest to form the user representation.
+A candidate neighbor entity encoder then forms a candidate representation.
+Our main contributions are: